iontodirel/cpp_libraries/README.md

 - **Usability** and composability with C++, pluggability into C++, as a priority
 - No build system should be required, some modules are available as single header
 - No external dependencies on other libraries
-- **sai** is written to be immediately useful and usable, and not require a buy in
+- **sai** is written to be immediately useful and usable, and not require a buy in, **sai** should be very cheap to use, integrate in other projects, or discard if not needed due to modularity and no dependencies goals
 - **sai** follows the idea that simple things should be simple
 - **Simplicity**.
 Althought I believe that simple thing should be simple, I also believe that large complex things can be made simple too, but possible at the expense of flexibility or performance.
 - **sai** is currently targetting C++17, and is always going to embrace the latest ISO C++ standard, as available in the compilers